Calculator/Resources/NC Teacher Salary After Taxes: Complete 2026 Take-Home Pay Guide

 Written by John Wallace, Editor · Editorially reviewed

 North Carolina public school teachers are paid on a statewide salary schedule set by the NC General Assembly, with optional local supplements from individual counties.
-Your actual take-home pay — after federal taxes, NC state taxes, mandatory retirement contributions, and health insurance — is considerably lower than the headline salary number.
-This guide breaks down what NC teachers actually pocket at each experience level, compares county supplements, and explains the retirement and loan benefits that make the full compensation picture look different.
+Your actual take-home pay — after federal taxes, NC's 3.99% flat income tax, mandatory retirement contributions, and health insurance — is considerably lower than the headline salary number.
+This guide breaks down what NC teachers actually pocket at each experience level, compares county supplements, benchmarks NC against neighboring states, and explains the retirement and loan benefits that make the full compensation picture look different.

 NC Teacher State Salary Schedule 2026

 The state salary schedule is based solely on licensed teaching experience.
-All NC public school teachers earn at least these base salaries, regardless of county:
+All NC public school teachers earn at least these base salaries, regardless of county.
+The 2025–26 schedule continues at the same levels as 2024–25 per NC General Statute § 143C-5-4:

 0 (Entry Level)$37,000$3,083